Thomas D Nolin

 Dr. Tom Nolin is a tenured Associate Professor in the Department of Pharmacy & Therapeutics, and in the Department of Medicine Renal-Electrolyte Division at the University of Pittsburgh.
 Dr. Nolin is the Associate Dean for Research and Sponsored Programs, and he is the Director of the University of Pittsburgh Small Molecule Biomarker Core mass spectrometry facility (www.biomarkers.pitt.edu).

 Dr. Nolin is an NIH funded investigator whose primary research focuses on developing an understanding of the impact of kidney disease and renal replacement therapy (RRT) on nonrenal metabolism and transport pathways and corresponding effects on drug exposure (pharmacokinetics) and response (pharmacodynamics).
 Dr. Nolin has a strong record of interdisciplinary and interinstitutional collaborations with regulatory, pharmaceutical industry, and academic scientists in the conduct of clinical-translational studies.
 He served as chair of the Kidney Health Initiative workgroup to assess pharmacokinetics during RRT and as co-chair of the Extracorporeal Treatments in Poisoning (EXTRIP) Workgroup.
-Dr. Nolin has published over 170 manuscripts and book chapters and has presented more than 180 scientific abstracts and invited talks.
-He serves on the editorial board of the Clinical Journal of the American Society of Nephrology, and as an Editor of DiPiro's Pharmacotherapy: A Pathophysiologic Approach textbook.
+Dr. Nolin has published over 180 manuscripts and book chapters and has presented more than 190 scientific abstracts and invited talks.
+He is an Editor of DiPiro's Pharmacotherapy: A Pathophysiologic Approach textbook.
 Dr. Nolin is a Fellow of the American College of Clinical Pharmacy, the American College of Clinical Pharmacology, and of the American Society of Nephrology.

 Research Interests